qtile/qtile/docs/manual/config/lazy.rst

 ==============

 This is overview of the commonly used functions for the key bindings.
-These functions can be called from commands on the :ref:`qtile_commands` object or on another object in the command tree.
+These functions can be called from commands on the :ref:`lavinder_commands` object or on another object in the command tree.

 Some examples are given below.